 If you’ve never been there, can you still use the name?
 I say yes.
 But you should know something about the destination – even if it’s an idealized “I’ve always wanted to visit Paris and see the Eiffel Tower.”
 And, of course, cultural appropriation is a concern, particularly with Asian and African place names.

 What happens when a place name your child shares makes headlines in a tragic – or just unflattering – fashion?
 This is both unpredictable and unavoidable.
 The fact is that most news stories pass, so it’s often just a case of waiting a season.
 Of course, it’s a strength of the most widely-discussed places as names.
 There are good stories, bad stories, and just plain quirky tales out of Chicago every day, so guessing that Chi West won’t be too worried about any of them.

-- Place names repeat, too, so even if you love Hamilton in Bermuda, you might not be a fan of the one in the UK or Canada.
+Place names repeat, too, so even if you love Hamilton in Bermuda, you might be surprised when others think of the one in the UK or Canada.

-- It’s quite unfair which places work and which don’t.
+It’s downright unfair which places work and which don’t.
 Nearly anything ending in -ton is fair game.
-But -pol, -burg, and -grod don’t really work.
+But -pol, -burg, and -grod don’t work nearly as well.

-- Pronunciation issues abound.
-Some of these are only wearable if you’re willing to embrace a phonetic pronunciation that may bear little resemblance to the original place name.
+Pronunciation issues abound.
+Some of these are more wearable if you’re willing to embrace a phonetic pronunciation that may sound a little different from the original place name.

-Despite all of these issues, it is a rich category, with too many possibilities to include in one list.
+Despite all of these issues, place names represent a rich category, with too many possibilities to include in one list.
 I’ve stuck to cities for today’s post, but there’s no shortage of other options.